stackabletech/nifi-iceberg-bundle/README.md

    Maybe a future version of Maven can handle this, in that case this step can be removed.
 2. Run `mvn -D nifi.version=2.4.0 clean package` to build the needed NAR files.
    Please check that the NiFi version you are building for is supported and adopt the NiFi version accordingly.
+   Tip: NixOS users that need a more recent Maven version can use `nix run github:nixos/nixpkgs/nixos-unstable#maven -- -D nifi.version=2.4.0 clean package`
 3. Copy all `.nar` files into either
+   1. Tip: `find -name '*.nar'` should help you to locate the three NAR files.
-   1. The `<nifi-root-dir>/lib` folder, for Stackable `/stackable/nifi/lib/`
+   2. The `<nifi-root-dir>/lib` folder, for Stackable `/stackable/nifi/lib/`
-   2. Or into any other (arbitrary) folder and instruct NiFi to pull them in via `nifi.nar.library.directory.myCustomLibs: /my-custom-folder`
+   3. Or into any other (arbitrary) folder and instruct NiFi to pull them in via `nifi.nar.library.directory.myCustomLibs: /my-custom-folder`

 ### Requirements